 Companies use their logos to help potential customers identify a business based on particular fonts, colors, and designs.
-Redesigning a logo can be a big deal because logos are integral to brand identity for many businesses.
+Redesigning a logo can be a big deal because old company logos are integral to brand identity for many businesses.
 In this article, we review redesigned logos from popular technology and retail brands introduced in 2019.

 Several popular brands redesigned their logos in 2019.
 Some new logos, such as Facebook’s, sparked controversy and debate.
 Other logo redesigns, such as Zara’s, went mostly unnoticed.